MS Risk Blog

 Libya Deemed Major Transit Hub for Terrorists

 An African Union (AU) leader has warned that Libya has become a major transit hub for terrorists.
 AU representative Fransisco Cetano Jose Madiera stated that he has reports which indicate that Libya has become a major transit hub for the main terrorist groups travelling from one country to another.
-In addition, Libya is seen as a refuge and point for terrorists to “reorganize”
+In addition, Libya is seen as a refuge and point for terrorists to “reorganize”.

 Following the removal of Muammar Gaddafi in 2011, Libya’s weakened security and porous borders make it a prime location for rebel groups to transit through.
 This was a key concern at the two-day regional security meeting in Oran, Algeria.
 Libya is a key component to stabilising the Sahel region, however few countries in the region have the means to protect their borders.
-The EU has offered to work with Libya to tighten border security but the lack of organization in the country makes the endeavor very difficult.
+The EU has offered to work with Libya to tighten border security but the lack of organization in the country makes the endeavour very difficult.
 The European bloc believes that development of the region could be a solution to fighting the problem of porous borders.

 Libya is working in close collaboration with Algeria and Tunisia to secure their borders and to fight against terrorism and organised crime.
 Algerian Foreign Affairs Minister has said that officials are “in a constant contact with the Libyan government”, including Algerian contributions to the training of the Libyan police and army.